ogmini/Notepad-Windowstate-Buffer/README.md

    - Numbers 5 and 6 are the X,Y Coordinates in uINT32 of the relation to the bottom right corner from the top left.
 Essentially giving the window width and height.
  - Delimiter?
 (0x00)
  - CRC 32 of all the previous bytes starting from the sequence number
+ - Unknown bytes added as tabs are removed/closed